 Your new boots have arrived, and you want to head straight to the barn.
 I get it!
 But many riders overlook the need to break in their boots, especially if they're made of leather.
 Tossing them on for a long ride right out of the box is a recipe for sore feet.
 Good quality leather needs time to soften and shape to your specific foot and ankle.
 As one rider review notes, "After a brief break-in period, they mold to your feet and fit like gloves."
 Wear your new boots around the house for a few hours at a time for several days.
 This small amount of patience will lead to a custom-fit feel and significantly better comfort in the long run.

-Mistake #3: Choosing Style Over Substance
+Buying Mistake #3: Prioritizing Style Over Function

 A beautiful boot is hard to resist, but if it can't stand up to the demands of barn life, it's not worth the money.
 While looks are important, function should always come first.
 The best boots manage to deliver both.
 Look for pairs that are "made to be stylish and useful... provide comfort all day long and offer protection."
 Pay attention to the quality of the stitching, the durability of the sole, and the level of ankle support.
 A well-made boot from our collection of best-selling products will not only look sharp but will also keep you safe and comfortable, whether you’re mucking out a stall or schooling in the arena.